Developmental Competence Management

 A well executed Developmental Competence Management system will bring the following benefits to an organisation.

-- Improved Performance – People become more competence over time by focusing on their own development needs.
-They feel empowered because they own their competence and know exactly were to focus; and they stop dreading assessments.
+- Improved Performance – People become more competence over time by focusing on their own development needs through access to linked learning materials and the assessment grading system.
+They feel empowered because they own their competence and know exactly where to focus; and they stop dreading assessments.

 - Improved Visibility and Confidence – A company deploying a developmental approach has a very good idea of its level of competence.
 This view is based on data gathered from a reliable source.
 This data shows the learning state of the individual as well as groups of people within its organisation, and it can be used to analyse the effectiveness of training.